 - Encouraging & empowering the team to continuously improve

 - Celebrating successes – however big or small

 As well as all this focus on the new ways of doing things, it’s important to take focus away from the old processes, behaviours and systems, and this means removing or reducing the ability to do things the way they used to be done by breaking the old habit loops.

 Things like switching off old systems, changing physical and virtual workspaces, and altering reward and recognition methods will all help people to break their old habits and embed new ones.

-Give embedding change the attention it deserves – or you risk seeing all your hard work undone.
+Give embedding change the attention it deserves – or we could risk seeing all our hard work undone.
 And remember that every human is hard-wired for habits, which can make it hard for people to change – so act with empathy and kindness, mixed with all your energy and enthusiasm to get things changed!